25 Self-Compassion Tools for Taking Care of the Caregiver

 Give it a try »

-2. Take a self-compassion break
+2. Self-compassion break

 This exercise helps you pause and regroup when you’re feeling stressed.